JOURNEYS

 Day 1Welcome to Tahiti

-The largest of French Polynesia’s 118 islands, Tahiti’s vibrant capital city of Papeete is the natural place to begin your South Pacific journey.
-Wander along the waterfront and admire views of jagged volcanic mountains on Tahiti’s sister island, Moorea, before grabbing a hearty snack like poisson cru, a ceviche-like Tahitian specialty consisting of raw fish with coconut milk and fresh vegetables, from one of the cheap and cheerful roulottes (food trucks) in nearby Vai’ete Square.
+The largest of French Polynesia’s 118 islands, Tahiti’s vibrant capital city of Papeʻete is the natural place to begin your South Pacific journey.
+Wander along the waterfront and admire views of jagged volcanic mountains on Tahiti’s sister island, Mo’orea, before grabbing a hearty snack like poisson cru, a ceviche-like Tahitian specialty consisting of raw fish with coconut milk and fresh vegetables, from one of the cheap and cheerful roulottes (food trucks) in nearby Vai’ete Square.
 Looking for a family souvenir?
-Two blocks away you can browse crafts, Tahitian pearl jewelry, oils, vanilla, fruits, and flowers at the 155-year-old public market Le Marché de Papeete.
+Two blocks away, you can browse crafts, Tahitian pearl jewelry, oils, vanilla, fruits, and flowers at the 155-year-old public market Le Marché de Papeʻete.

-Days 2 and 3Discover Culture on Huahine and at Sea
+Days 2–3Discover Culture on Huahine

 Kick off your unforgettable journey at the “Garden Isle” of Huahine, a secluded gem with many awe-inspiring secrets among its verdant rainforest.
 On an e-bike ride around the island, visit a traditional pareo (sarong) painting workshop and some of French Polynesia’s best-preserved archeological sites, including Anini, an ancient temple (or marae).
-Next, head to Avea Bay to play on the soft, white-sand beach, glide by kayak in the glasslike lagoon, and dig into a platter of sweet tropical fruit before returning to the ship.
+Next, head to Avea Bay to play on the soft, white-sand beach; glide by kayak in the glasslike lagoon; and dig into a platter of sweet tropical fruit before returning to the ship.

-Your third day of vacation will be spent at sea—but that doesn’t mean the fun has to end.
+Your third day of vacation will be at sea—but that doesn’t mean the fun has to end.
 In the afternoon, take a refreshing dip in the ship’s outdoor pool between leisurely spells of sunbathing on its expansive wooden deck, enjoy a game of table tennis, or perhaps listen to a fascinating lecture from one of the special guests on board during your sailing.
 Later, spend the evening in Le Grand Salon watching a program of spectacular family-friendly entertainment that may range from Broadway tunes to magic to a local troupe of Polynesian dancers whose dynamic performance is always a guest favorite.

 Day 4Immerse Yourself in Nature on Aitutaki